 - Retinal diseases

 Stefan is also co-developer of Q-Portfolio for cosmetic, plastic, reconstructive, and cancer surgery called the BREAST-Q©, FACE-Q©, BODY-Q©, and CLEFT-Q©.
 These PRO instruments facilitate comprehensive, yet pragmatic, assessment of outcomes that matter to patients while minimizing respondent burden.
 They have been used widely in clinical practice, research and therapeutic trials.
-Since 2010, Stefan and his co-developers have been honored to have been invited three times to present on the Q-Portfolio at the US Food and Drug Administration (FDA).
+Stefan and his co-developers have been repeatedly invited to present on the Q-Portfolio at the US Food and Drug Administration (FDA).
 More information can be found at https://webcore.mskcc.org/breastq/index.html

-Stefan has published 130 articles in patient centered outcome measurement in peer review journals.
-Read more about his publications.
-Stefan is also an academic reviewer for more than 20 peer review journals, including: British Medical Journal Open, Quality of Life Research, and Health & Quality of Life Outcomes.
-Stefan has run invited short courses on psychometric mixed methods research at: the FDA; American College of Surgeons; Royal College of Surgeons of Ireland; International Society for Quality of Life (ISOQOL); International Society For Pharmacoeconomics and Outcomes Research (ISPOR), London School of Hygiene & Tropical Medicine, UK; University College London, UK; McGill University, Canada; Memorial Sloan Kettering Cancer Center/Cornell Medical Centre, USA; University of Newcastle, UK; Universities of Kristianstad and Gothenburg, Sweden.
+Stefan has published more than 130 articles in patient-centered outcome measurement in peer review journals.
+Stefan is also an academic reviewer for more than 20 peer review journals, including British Medical Journal Open, Quality of Life Research, and Health & Quality of Life Outcomes.
+Stefan has run invited short courses on psychometric mixed methods research at the FDA; American College of Surgeons; Royal College of Surgeons of Ireland; International Society for Quality of Life (ISOQOL); International Society For Pharmacoeconomics and Outcomes Research (ISPOR), London School of Hygiene & Tropical Medicine, UK; University College London, UK; McGill University, Canada; Memorial Sloan Kettering Cancer Center/Cornell Medical Centre, USA; University of Newcastle, UK; Universities of Kristianstad and Gothenburg, Sweden.